NC4Lab/omniroute_ubuntu_ws/README.md

 ```
 - Add instructions for port permisions for writing sketches to Arduino
 - Add instructions for setting up ROS network environment variables
-- Change arduino code for max number of chambers to move.
 - Incorperate gantry ack for completed move commands
 -
 ```